- What we collect

 Read about the social and political context below in which Australians went to the polls to help you understand their world at the time they had to make this difficult decision.
-Use the Trove list to find primary sources relating to the issue.
+Use the Trove list to find primary and secondary sources relating to the issue.

 In October of 1916, the war raged across the world.
 Australian forces had been involved in many parts of the world including the Pacific, the Western Front and, of course, Gallipoli.
 Casualties were mounting, progress of the war was uncertain and, although the notion of it being ‘over by Christmas’, had not been entirely abandoned, a third Christmas was approaching with no end in sight.

 The Australian Government understood what was required for its defence.
 With the departure of British regular army forces from Australia in 1870, the Australian colonies took on the responsibility for their own defence.
 After federation, Australia established one defence force, created from the militia that already existed in the colonies.